 (i) Sanitary environment.
 A hospice inpatient unit must provide a sanitary environment by following accepted standards of practice, including nationally recognized infection control precautions, and avoiding sources and transmission of infections and communicable diseases.

 (j) Linen.
-A hospice inpatient unit must have available at all times a quantity of clean linen in sufficient amounts for a client's use.
+A hospice inpatient unit must always have available a quantity of clean linen in sufficient amounts for a client's use.
 Linens must be handled, stored, processed, and transported in such a manner as to prevent the spread of contaminants.

 (k) Meal service and menu planning.
 A hospice inpatient unit must furnish meals to a client that are: